BeKind-Rewind/alternative_social_app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://choosealicense.com/licenses/mit/)

 ## Description
 SocialMedia Application gathering point to post, discuss and promote all things tech.
 Once account is created, users are able to create posts and view from their own dashboard.
 Users may also make and read comments made by others as well as promote up-standing, interesting, and helpful information that benefits the community.

+We used new technology npm cloudinary and express-fileupload to add the ability for users to customize their profile picture.

 Deployed App:
 https://intense-stream-74213.herokuapp.com/

+Future development:
+* Pic upload for posts and stored and organized into Albums
+* Video upload/Albums
+* Meme creator/Pic editor
+* Video editor
+* DigitalArt Creator
+* Marketplace

 ## Table of Contents
   - [Usage](#usage)